giorgiosaez/Python101/README.md

 * [The GitHub workflow](https://www.youtube.com/watch?v=PBI2Rz-ZOxU) - Youtube video explaining a simple and effective workflow using Git and GitHub

-* [GitHub Learning Lab](https://lab.github.com/) - Interactive tutorial that goes through usage GitHub
+* [GitHub Learning](https://github.com/skills/introduction-to-github) - Get started using GitHub in less than an hour.

 * [Ressources to Learn Git](https://try.github.io/)